-DHS, University of Indianapolis MHS, University of Indianapolis BS-OT, University of Wisconsin-LaCrosse Research Areas
+Education DHS, University of Indianapolis MHS, University of Indianapolis BS-OT, University of Wisconsin-LaCrosse Research Areas

-Spinal cord injury and stem cell innovations, occupational therapy fieldwork and education and effectiveness of simulation
+Spinal cord injury and stem cell innovations, occupational therapy fieldwork, student accommodations, education and effectiveness of simulation

-Rebecca Ozelie, DHS, ORT/L, is the chairperson and associate professor in the Department of Occupational Therapy.
+Becky Ozelie, DHS, ORT/L, FAOTA is the chairperson, program director and associate professor in the Department of Occupational Therapy.
 Clinically, she specializes in the rehabilitation of persons with spinal cord injuries and burns.
 Ozelie is actively involved in research and teaching, with a focus on physical disabilities, OT fieldwork outcomes and use of simulation.
 She has presented both nationally and internationally and has been published in various peer-reviewed journals on the topics of spinal cord injury and OT fieldwork outcomes.
 Ozelie is an active board member of the Accreditation Council for Occupational Therapy Education (ACOTE) and RUSH University's Higher Learning Commission Assessment Academy.

-Evguenia S. Popova, PhD, MS, OTR/L Assistant Professor College of Health Sciences

-College of Health Sciences Department of Occupational Therapy
+Evguenia S. Popova, PhD, OTR/L Assistant Professor College of Health Sciences Department of Occupational Therapy

-Ricardo D. Ramirez, OTD, OTR/L Instructor College of Health Sciences Department of Occupational Therapy
+Ricardo D. Ramirez, OTD, OTR/L Assistant Professor College of Health Sciences Department of Occupational Therapy

-PhD, University of Illinois at Chicago MS, University of Illinois at Chicago BA, University of California, Berkeley Research Areas
+PhD, University of Illinois at Chicago MS, University of Illinois at Chicago BA, University of California, Berkeley